andrewasfa/booter/README.md

 # booter
-A chrome extension that executes commands received from a server through <https://socket.io/ socket.io
+A chrome extension that executes commands received from a server through <https://socket.io/>  socket.io

 The *original goal* of this extension was to automate page reloads on dashboards (Google Slides published as presentation) running on wall monitors around the office.
-Instead of remoting into each one or even worse - clicking Reload manually, you should be able to type one command and the browser page of each client will reload.
+Instead of remoting into each one or even worse - clicking Reload manually, you should be able to type one command in a  and the browser page of each client will reload.

 ## Structure
 **Client**